-Babies under 1 year old and children with certain underlying health conditions may be more likely to have severe illness from COVID-19
+Babies under 1 year old and children with certain medical conditions may be more likely to have severe illness from COVID-19

-Experts are looking into a rare, but serious medical condition associated with COVID-19 in children called Multisystem Inflammatory Syndrome in Children (MIS-C).
+Experts are looking into a rare, but serious medical condition associated with COVID-19 infection in children called Multisystem Inflammatory Syndrome in Children (MIS-C).
 Unfortunately, it is not yet known what causes MIS-C and who is at increased risk for getting it.
+Over 8,000 cases of MIS-C have been reported.